 It will keep for 12 months!
 Rhubarb does not need defrosting and can be added right into a recipe.

-The methods used are going to be similar to freezing potatoes, carrots, sweet potatoes, beets, yellow squash, zucchini, okra and many other types of fruits and vegetables.
+The methods used are going to be similar to freezing mashed potatoes, freezing carrots, freezing sweet potatoes, freezing beets, freezing yellow squash, freezing zucchini, freezing okra and many other types of fruits and vegetables.
 This method of freezing utilizes both blanching and flash freezing.

 |Blanched||1 minute (1 lb at a time)|